Blog

 The importance of ground truthing

 Remember the famous quote?
 It’s important to understand your model and its weaknesses.
 Its common practise to test your models accuracy by deploying instruments or collecting more data and comparing the results.
-Near Reference instruments, like the AQM 65 are ideal for this purpose.
+Near Reference air quality monitors, like Aeroqual's AQS 1 and AQM 65 are ideal for this purpose.

 The small footprint, and ability to measure multiple pollutants at once can allow you to assess your models to a degree not previously possible.
-The AQM 65s small size means it’s well suited to monitoring in small spaces in cities, with a significantly lower cost of ownership compared to traditional methods.
+The AQS 1 and AQM 65s small size means they are well suited to monitoring in small spaces in cities, with a significantly lower cost of ownership compared to traditional methods.

 Let's talk air quality monitoring